fledge-iot/fledge/RASPBIAN.rst

     pip3 --version
 |br|

-These should both return a version as 3.5, if not then check which python3 and pip3 you are runninf and replace these with the newly built versions.
+These should both return a version number as 3.5, if not then check which python3 and pip3 you are running and replace these with the newly built versions.
 This may be caused by the newly built version being installed in /usr/local/bin and the existing python3 and pip3 being in /usr/bin.
 If this is the case then remove the /usr/bin versions